ohnotnow/litelogs/Readme.md

 ```
 GET /search?q=mongodb&container=myamazingapp
 ```
-You can pass an api key via `--api-key` which will then check for an `X-Auth` header on the incoming request with a matching value.
+You can pass an api key when starting the server via `--api-key` which will then check for an `X-Auth` header on the incoming request with a matching value.

 ## Metrics